jimdoescode/clip/README.md

 ## Overview

-CLIP is a simple framework for making CLI (console) commands in PHP.
+Clip is a simple framework for making CLI (console) commands in PHP.

 You can run a command by typing the following: